 What does a Collaborative Divorce look like?

 Collaborative Divorce is unique because each party is represented by a non-adversarial attorney. the parties agree not to litigate and to utilize a team that includes the use of a financial neutral and a mental health professional.
 With all these professional involved the divorce process is supported in a multi-faceted way that allows the couple to make secure and educated decisions about the future of their family.

 How long is the process?

-There are three main components to a Collaborative Divorce that happen after your initial meeting where all the parties sign an agreement that you are entering into a Collaborative Divorce, there is the information gathering, which entails meeting with the Financial Neutral and the Mental Health Professional.
+There are three main components to a Collaborative Divorce that happen after your initial meeting where all the parties sign an agreement that you are entering into a Collaborative Divorce.
+First, there is the information gathering, which entails meeting with the Financial Neutral and the Mental Health Professional.
 Next, is the part of the process whereby we generate options that address the goals and concerns of the parties.
 This part is the most lengthy part of the process.
 Lastly, based on the decisions of the parties, we draft a separation agreement.
 Once this is reviewed and approved by the parties, it, along with the necessary documents, is filed with the court and we await a court date.
 Then parties go to court with counsel to finalize their divorce.

 Is it confidential?

 Yes, the Collaborative Divorce process is both confidential and transparent.
 These contradictory concepts exist side-by-side in the same dispute resolution process because the process is designed to be transparent in the sense that all information that may be important to resolving the dispute must be disclosed.
 Confidentiality in the Collaborative Divorce process extends to all the information exchanged within the process against the outside world.
 Confidentiality with your attorney still exists in the Collaborative Divorce.
 Client's are not precluded from instructing their attorney maintain the confidence of information.
 However, the transparency requirement assures integrity in the process both from a conflict resolution and from a legal standpoint.

 Talking with Trevor and Jill about Collaborative Divorce